 Each proposal is evaluated against each evaluation criterion with a score from 1 to 10.
-The overall result is the mean of the results for each criterion, with 6 being the minimum passing score.
+The overall result is the mean of the results for each criterion.
 This result is used for the proposals' ranking in case of overbooked services.
 Proposals with a score under 6 are excluded from the ranking.
 Among the proposals reaching the minimum passing score of 6, priority is given to TNA; if the number of users per service is not reached, the NA, in order of ranking, up to the maximum number of users per service, are also granted access.
 Therefore, a positive evaluation does not guarantee access provision by itself.
 Proposals not reaching the minimum passing score or with a ranking too low to guarantee access can be resubmitted in future calls.

-Communication of the Evaluation results and Access Agreement

-After the evaluation, communication of the results will be sent to the Applicants by the helpdesk via email.
+Communication of the Evaluation results and Access Agreement After the evaluation, communication of the results will be sent to the Applicants by the helpdesk via email.
 For the proposals to which access is granted, an Access Agreement will be sent with the communication of results.

 The Access Agreement details the terms and conditions governing access within H2IOSC calls, ensuring clarity, accountability and a smooth collaborative process.
 It addresses various aspects, including schedule, access protocols, compliance with H2IOSC research data policy, and privacy standards.
 A template for the access agreement will be sent to the Applicants of accepted proposals, to be filled in and signed by both the Single applicants or Team Leaders and the Director of the Institute of reference of the Italian node of each infrastructure, before the starting date of each TNA/NA.
 Once signed, the document should be forwarded to the helpdesk, and it will be collected through a dedicated repository.

-Operational phase

-Access to services and techno-scientific assistance

-Successful proposals are granted access to the requested services, for a period of approximately four weeks.

-Access policy and users' obligations

-H2IOSC services must be used only for activities attributable to the field of Humanities and cultural Heritage.
+Operational phase Access to services and techno-scientific assistance Successful proposals are granted access to the requested services, for a period of approximately four weeks.
+Access policy and users' obligations H2IOSC services must be used only for activities attributable to the field of Humanities and cultural Heritage.
 The services provided, as well as any scientific contributions made by the techno-scientific assistance, must necessarily be recognised as supporting the scientific activity of the users.

-Users may not use the resources or services for illicit and/or fraudulent purposes and may not in any way engage in behavior that circumvents any administrative and/or security controls that may be required.
+Users may not use the resources or services for illicit and/or fraudulent purposes and may not in any way engage in behaviour that circumvents any administrative and/or security controls that may be required.
 Users must respect intellectual property rights, any confidentiality agreements, and the principles of Open Access.

-Post TNA/NA
+Post TNA/NA Data sharing Data produced during access within H2IOSC services must adhere to FAIR principles.
+This means data should be: - easy to find for both humans and computer systems, thus deposited through trusted repositories and based on mandatory description of metadata (Findable);